Matthew Flowers: Career in art

 Flowers started working at Angela Flowers Gallery at weekends in 1970.
 He then assisted his mother Angela Flowers (founder of the Gallery) from 1975 to 1978 and became gallery manager in 1983.
 The Gallery expanded in 1988 when opening Flowers East in Hackney.
 Matthew Flowers set up Flowers Graphics (International print publishers) in 1988 and became Managing Director of Angela Flowers Gallery in 1989.
 In 1991 Flowers Gallery expanded further with an 18,000 sq feet space called London Fields.
 In 1997 the Gallery opened Flowers West in Santa Monica (California, USA) and Flowers Central on Cork Street (London, UK).
 Matthew set up a publishing company focusing on artist monographs and survey exhibitions in 1995.
-From 2005 – 2007 he published State of Art newspaper with editor Mike von Joel.
+From 2005 to 2007 he published State of Art newspaper with editor Mike von Joel.

-His gallery has represented many well-known artists, including Eduardo Paolozzi, Stephen Chambers, Tom Phillips, Ken Currie, Nicola Hicks, Peter Howson, John Keane, Patrick Hughes, Alison Watt, Lucy Jones and Richard Smith.
+His gallery has represented artists, including Eduardo Paolozzi, Stephen Chambers, Tom Phillips, Ken Currie, Nicola Hicks, Peter Howson, John Keane, Patrick Hughes, Alison Watt, Lucy Jones and Richard Smith.

-In addition to representing contemporary artists Flowers has overseen many important group and survey exhibitions such as Artist of the Day, a platform for emerging artists since 1983, Small is Beautiful, British Abstract Art, British Figurative Art, Contemporary Portraits, Badge Art, The Thatcher Years "An Artistic Retrospective".
+In addition to representing contemporary artists Flowers has overseen many group and survey exhibitions such as Artist of the Day, a platform for emerging artists since 1983, Small is Beautiful, British Abstract Art, British Figurative Art, Contemporary Portraits, Badge Art, and The Thatcher Years: an Artistic Retrospective.